Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 3. Bad Wheel Bearing

-Wheel bearings are typically affixed atop a metallic tube to mitigate friction during vehicular motion.
+Wheel bearings are affixed atop a metallic tube to mitigate friction during vehicular motion.

-However, these bearings are susceptible to rust and corrosion if not adequately lubricated regularly, potentially leading to a lawnmower-like noise emanating from your vehicle.
+However, these bearings are susceptible to rust and corrosion if not adequately lubricated regularly, potentially leading to a lawnmower-like noise.

 A failing wheel bearing can result in lateral movement, causing tire noise and impeding axle mobility.
-It can also pose significant risks, such as wheel lockup while driving.
+It can also cause the wheel to lockup while driving.

 How To Fix It